jkunimune/nibasa/how-to-use.md

 When PIL words are pronounced out loud, they should always be pronounced phonetically.
 There are no silent letters, and each letter is only pronounced one way.

-- "a" always sounds like the "a" in "father".
+- "a" is always open as in "father".
 - "c" sounds like the "ch" in "charlie".
 - "e" is always short as in "dress".
 - "g" is always hard as in "get".
 - "i" always sounds like the "i" in "machine".
 - "o" always sounds like the "o" in "force".
-- "r" may be smooth as it is in English or trilled as it is in Spanish or Hindi.
+- "r" may be smooth as it is in English or trilled as it is in Spanish or Japanese.
 It is never silent.
 - "s" is always soft as in "sass"
 - "u" always sounds like the "oo" in "goose".
 - "y" is always a consonant as in "yes".
 It is never a vowel.